Manny Lora

-Manuel M Lora Jr. is an American baseball coach and former pitcher.
-He played college baseball at Alabama A&M for coaches Michael Thompkins and Mitch Hill from 2009 to 2014.
-He returned to his alma mater in 2016 as an assistant coach.
-He served as the head coach of the Alabama A&M Bulldogs (2019–2020).
+Manuel A Lora is an American baseball coach and former pitcher.
+He played college baseball at Alabama A&M for coaches Demetrius Mitchell, Rafael Belliard (Interim), Eddie Mac, Michael Thompkins and Mitch Hill from 2009 to 2014.
+He returned to his alma mater in 2015 as an assistant coach.
+He served as the head coach of the Alabama A&M Bulldogs (2017–2020).

+Current role as head baseball and men’s and woman’s cross country coach at Tanner High School in Tanner, Alabama.
+Serving as a Family and Consumer Science teacher and FCCLA advisor.

 Playing career

 Lora attended Hialeah-Miami Lakes High School in Hialeah, Florida.
 Lora played for the school's varsity baseball team.
 Lora then enrolled at Alabama A&M University, to play college baseball for the Alabama A&M Bulldogs baseball team.

-During his first year on campus, Lora redshirted for the Bulldogs.
-During his freshman campaign, he made five starts in 15 total appearances and posted a 6.00 earned run average (ERA) and a 4–3 W–L record.
-Lora also registered 39 strikeouts (SO) and 33 walks (BB) in 42 innings pitched (IP).
+During his freshman campaign, he made five starts in 15 total appearances and posted a 3.00 earned run average (ERA) and a 4–1 W–L record.
+Lora also registered 39 strikeouts (SO) and 13 walks (BB) in 42 innings pitched (IP).
 His four wins tied for the team lead.

+Lora freshmen debut came in the season-opening sweep of Tuskegee University, where he earned a win in Game 2 by pitching 7 innings, striking out 11 batters, walking one and allowing one hit and one unearned run in an 11-1 victory.

-In his sophomore year, Lora posted a 2–6 record in 10 starts with 50 SO and just 36 BB and a 5.31 ERA in 61 IP.
+In his sophomore year, Lora posted a 2–6 record in 10 starts, 13 appearances with 50 SO and just 16 BB and a 5.31 ERA in 61 IP.
+Despite the teams struggles in SWAC Play, Lora delivered a strong performance in a 10-0 doubleheader win over Univeristy of New Orleans where he pitched 7 scoreless innings, allowing 9 hits and striking out 4.